jsenv/importmap-node-module/README.md

 import { writeFile } from "node:fs";
 ```

-_import_resolution.runtime_ is optional and defaults to `"browser"`.
+_importResolution.runtime_ is optional and defaults to `"browser"`.

-#### import_resolution.keepUnusedMappings
+#### importResolution.keepUnusedMappings

-_import_resolution.keepUnusedMappings_ is a boolean.
+_importResolution.keepUnusedMappings_ is a boolean.
 When enabled mappings will be kept even if not currently used by import found in js files.

-_import_resolution.keepUnusedMappings_ is optional.
+_importResolution.keepUnusedMappings_ is optional.

 ```js
 import { writeImportmaps } from "@jsenv/importmap-node-module";